RokLenarcic/clj-rest-client/README.md

 #### defaults

-Defaults option should resolve to a map.
+The `defaults` option should resolve to a map.
 This map is included in every request map as a baseline.
 Defaults to `{}`

+#### edn-readers

+If the definition is a string (link to EDN file), then this parameter specifies additional readers besides the default readers of `#crc/ns` and `#crc/ref`.

+#### edn-key

+When loading EDN use a specific key in loaded EDN, useful when using refs.

+#### fdef?

+Emit a fdef for generated functions, defaults to false.

 ## License